The Class Actions Law Review: United Kingdom - England & Wales

 Introduction to the class actions framework

-Group litigation has been available in the English2 courts for over a century and is an established part of modern English civil procedure, with several significant cases passing through the courts each year.3 However, the past five years, in particular, have seen the group litigation sector undergo rapid development and expansion.
+Group litigation has been available in the English2 courts for over a century and is an established part of modern English civil procedure, with several significant cases passing through the courts each year.3 However, the past six years in particular have seen the group litigation sector undergo rapid development and expansion.
 One of the catalysts for this growth was the introduction of true opt-out class actions, as lawyers from the United States (US) would recognise them, in the context of certain competition law claims.
-Crucially though, developments have not been limited to the competition sphere; a combination of judicial enthusiasm, and growing interest from the claimant bar and litigation funders, has meant that class actions have now become an attractive and feasible means of redress across a variety of sectors.
-These developments, should they continue, may well make England one of the most attractive jurisdictions in which to commence group litigation in the near future.
+Crucially, though, developments have not been limited to the competition sphere; a combination of judicial enthusiasm, and growing interest from the claimant bar and litigation funders, has meant that collective actions and group claims have now become an attractive and feasible means of redress across a variety of sectors.
+The Supreme Court's recent landmark decision in Mastercard Incorporated and others v.
+Walter Hugh Merricks CBE (Merricks)4 has opened the door to collective actions in the UK and this, together with other recent developments in the sphere of group claims, means that England is now one of the most attractive jurisdictions in which to commence group litigation.

 The year in review